 How can we give them the soft landing they deserve?
+And are pets properly included in New Zealand’s Emergency Management Bill?

 New Zealand natural disasters and animals

 Us Kiwis have ample experience with natural disasters.
-Whether it’s the ground shaking beneath our feet, or endless rains falling from the sky we see some hair-raising situations up close.
+Whether it’s the ground shaking beneath our feet, or endless rains falling from the sky – we see some hair-raising situations up close.

 This is why emergency preparedness and response for furkids during New Zealand natural disasters is nothing less than crucial.
 Pets face other common emergencies too that require quick response.
 Like toxic ingestion and choking for example – but more on that further down.